King of the Wild Horses (1947 film)

-King of the Wild Horses is a 1947 American Western film directed by George Archainbaud and starring Preston Foster, Gail Patrick and Billy Sheffield.
+King of the Wild Horses is a 1947 American Western film, directed by George Archainbaud and starring: Preston Foster, Gail Patrick and Billy Sheffield.
 Although the film shares its title with earlier films released in 1933 and 1924, it is not a remake.

 Plot

-The film centers on a young city boy named Billy who heads out to the Old West to live on a ranch bonds with a wild horse named Royal.
+The film centers on a young city boy, named Billy, who heads out to the Old West to live on a ranch and bonds with a wild horse, named Royal.